QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

 output.
 Errors stop your code in its tracks and tell you something is wrong, so you do not get any output.

-Let’s familiarize ourselves with the console by using `R` as a simple
+Let's familiarize ourselves with the console by using `R` as a simple
 calculator:

     2 + 4